 “It was a dark part of my life,” he says now.
 “I had to get myself sorted out, otherwise it would have been six-feet-under time.”

-Thirty-one years after it was originally released, Turbo remains the sore thumb in the Judas Priest catalogue.
+More than 30 years after it was originally released, Turbo remains the sore thumb in the Judas Priest catalogue.
 Received wisdom pitches it somewhere between a cynical sell-out with one eye on the pop market and outright career suicide.

 Neither is true.
 As a brand-new reissue proves, Turbo may have been a departure on the surface, but at heart it was a classic Priest album – and an honest one at that.
 On a commercial level, it was far from a flop thanks to mainstream American radio and MTV picking up on the singles Turbo Lover, Locked In and the anti-censorship broadside Parental Guidance.
 “It lost us some friends,” says Priest bassist Ian Hill, a mainstay of the band since their very beginning in Birmingham at the end of the 1960s.
 “But it made us as least as many as we’d lost.”